anuradhawick/aws-lambda-serverless-boilerplate/README.md

 // calling route method
-// acts as a switch case, pass method, path template string and a handler router.route(
+// acts as a switch case, pass method, path template string and a handler
+// call this router.route function as many times as you like with your methods and paths
+// for readability you could implement the function logic in a separate functions file as I have done router.route(
     'GET',
     '/data',